MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/landed-cost/manage-voyages.md

 The **Landed cost** module includes several voyage-related periodic tasks that can bulk-update several aspects of voyages.
 To run or schedule these periodic tasks, go to **Landed cost \> Periodic tasks \> Voyage updates**, and then select one of the following task types:

-- **Documents received** - Lets you set the documents received status to several voyages at the same time.
-Use the **Filter** settings to define the set of voyages you want to update.
+- **Documents received** – This task lets you set the documents received status for several voyages at the same time.
+Use the **Filter** settings to define the set of voyages that you want to update.
-- **In transit** - Lets you set the in-transit status to several voyages at the same time.
-Use the **Filter** settings to define the set of voyages you want to update.
+- **In transit** – This task lets you set the in-transit status for several voyages at the same time.
+Use the **Filter** settings to define the set of voyages that you want to update.
-- **Ready for costing** - Lets you update all voyages that are ready to be costed, but have not yet been so.
-You would typically set this task to run on a regular schedule.
+- **Ready for costing** – This task lets you update all voyages that haven't yet been costed but are ready for costing.
+You will typically set up this task to run on a regular schedule.
-- **Costed**  - Lets you sets all qualifying voyages to the costed status, provided they have been costed and not yet updated on the voyage.
-You would typically set this task to run on a regular schedule.
+- **Costed**  – This task lets you set all qualifying voyages to the costed status, provided that they have been costed but haven't yet been updated on the voyage.
+You will typically set up this task to run on a regular schedule.